'THE KING OF DISTRACTION' | His endless supply of antics help sick kids learn to cope

 Once he untangled himself from all the silly-string, Rhys ran into Sabrina in the hallway.
 Sabrina was diagnosed with Lymphoma in March 2017, and was spending the weekend at the hospital getting treatment.

-"Do you want me to amaze you with a magic trick," Rhys said to Sabrina.
+"Do you want me to amaze you with a magic trick," Rhys asked Sabrina.

 "Sure," Sabrina said.